 Stadium cost plan and budget

-Cost planning for the Perth Stadium, its surrounding Sports Precinct, plus associated transport infrastructure was undertaken in 2012, and resulted in an approved Asset Investment budget totaling $1.277 billion in the 2013/14 State Budget.
+Cost planning for the Perth Stadium, its surrounding Stadium Park, plus associated transport infrastructure was undertaken in 2012, and resulted in an approved Asset Investment budget totaling $1.277 billion in the 2013/14 State Budget.

 Part 1: Project Definition Plans (2012)

-The first Project Definition Plan (PDP) considered the project capital budget required to design and construct the Perth Stadium, plus the essential infrastructure in the Sports Precinct around the Stadium, based on a Master Plan and a Functional Brief developed in 2012.
+The first Project Definition Plan (PDP) considered the project capital budget required to design and construct Perth Stadium, plus the essential infrastructure in the surrounding Stadium Park, based on a Master Plan and a Functional Brief developed in 2012.

 The first PDP also involved extensive master planning during 2012, which resulted in a transport strategy that focused on maximising public transport.
 Hence a significant difference from the proposal in the Major Stadia Taskforce report was the removal of the underground car park (below the stadium), on the basis that these funds would provide better value if they were invested in public transport infrastructure.